Let’s look past the buzzword and define the key elements of organizational culture.

-One level deeper are your espoused values and beliefs.
+One level deeper is your espoused values and beliefs.
 These are the things you think you believe and say you believe.
 It’s the mission statement you wrote together as a company, the code of conduct that’s in your employee handbook, or the six core company values your CEO talks about during your all-staff meeting.

 Basic underlying assumptions

 This is the final, core layer of culture.
 Basic underlying assumptions are the things you actually believe.
 For example, at Know Your Team, we have a basic underlying assumption that we must be honest, regardless of the personal cost.
 So when we made a big mistake a few years ago, we proactively shared it with our customers, even it meant risking losing them.
 Our basic underlying assumption steered our decision-making and how “we do things around here” — ultimately, driving our culture.